Hopping on Hops: Technical Assistance and Peer-to-Peer Mentorship to Support West Virginia Hops Growers

 General Outreach to Hops Growers Collective Events

 Mountain State Co-Hop has officially been formed and has been attending events throughout the state in 2023 to educate about the Cooperative.
-The cooperative has grown to have 9 hops growing members.
+The cooperative has grown to have 10 hops growing members and 30 members in total.

 Conference Presentation

-Presentation will be given at the 2024 Small Farms Conference in February.
-This presentation will be in the form of a panel discussion with the project's participants.
+A presentation was given at the 2024 Small Farms Conference in February on the NE SARE Varietal Research Study/Lessons Learned/Forming A Cooperative.
+This presentation was in the form of a panel discussion with the project's participants.
+10 conference participants attended the presentation.

 Learning Outcomes